-A description of this year's course section
+A description of this course section

-This course is intended to be part of a two-semester design course sequence that draws students together for the design, development, and early-stage evaluation of a solution to a societal challenge.
-The courses guide student design, development, and evaluation efforts by means of the design thinking process (Figure 1).
-This framework will be used as a guide for both team-based work and professional project management efforts throughout the semester.
+This design thinking course takes students through the second half of the process shown at right, in Figure 1.
+It is intended to serve as an opportunity for students to draw together their college studies and apply them deliberately towards the design, development, and preparation for market of a sustainability-related solution to a societal challenge.
+The course guides student design, development, and market preparation efforts by means of the design thinking process shown.
+That framework will be used as a guide for both team-based work and professional project management efforts (in the areas of design, development, and market preparation) throughout the semester.
+Students will be expected to emphasize sustainability in their project work.

-At the outset of these courses, students will share their professional interests with one another and form into teams of 3 - 5 students with thinking process similar interests.
-In the fall, each team will then work through the initial steps of the design thinking process (i.e., DEFINE and GENERATE & SELECT) on a project of their choosing.
-They will also attempt a first, rapid iteration on a design solution.
-The course does not suggest a challenge space for each team.
-Rather, students define the area of activity for themselves.
-Students enrolling in this course are strongly encouraged to recruit additional students from all undergraduate majors at the university.
+At the outset of this course, students will share their professional interests with one another and form into teams of 3 - 5 students with similar interests.
+Each team will then work through the latter steps of the engineering design process (i.e., EXPLORE and REPORT & RECOMMEND) on a project initiated in GSVS 3010.
+The majority of GSVS 3559 focuses upon prototyping and testing of sustainability-related solution concepts as teams seek to confirm if the selected solution concept has a real ability to address the intended target challenge.
+Students who are considering enrollment in this course are strongly encouraged to recruit other students to enroll, from all undergraduate majors at the university.